shiriskumar/Jiggler/README.md

 Make yourself a coffee!
 Let the world think you are ONLINE. :laughing:

 This is not a conventional mouse jiggler.
-This scripts works on continuous keystrokes calls to prevent screensaver and keeps you online. :wink:
+This script works on continuous keystroke calls to prevent screensaver and keeps you online. :wink:
+Enjoy!

 ## Requirements
 1. Python 3